-Even More Examples of Interesting Punctuation with some questions from Virginia Woolf.
-To the Lighthouse.
-London: Hogarth Press, 1927.
+More Examples of Interesting Punctuation with some questions

 [1] He had all the appearance of a leader making ready for an expedition.
 [2] Then, wheeling about, he led the way with his firm military tread, in those wonderful boots, carrying brown paper parcels, down the path, his children following him.